A minor and insignificant treatise on internet poetry, and the disparity between presence and person therein.

 So yeah, by and large internet poetry is based on the Duchampian notion of found/"ready-made" art, that out there are thousands of undiscovered pieces of poetry that, because they were not coined by a name and approved by a gatekeeper, remain obscure and ignored.
 Pretty much every internet poet talks a lot about the democratization of language, which is a concept I find fascinating.
 I have a poetry series based around found art.
 I run a flarf account on Twitter even (though I won't disclose what it is because I co-opt friends' language a lot).
 I read contemporary internet poetry much more than I read "classic" poetry, which, aside from Walt Whitman, is almost never.
 I have my reasons for that.
 They're probably not very good.

-So I've stumbled across Steve Roggenbuck, the patron saint of the flarf/internet poetry/neo-dadaist/"boykitten"/whatever movement.
+So I've stumbled across Steve Roggenbuck, a statutory rapist and the patron saint of the flarf/internet poetry/neo-dadaist/"boykitten"/whatever movement.
 Actually, I stumbled across him well before I stumbled across Spencer Madsen (the exact progression is John Campbell led me to Roggenbuck, who led me to Peligroso, who led me to Madsen).
 I have, then, of course, stumbled across his website.
 I've stumbled through his glut of image macros.
 All of it is him taking pre-existing text (as far as we know) and combining that with a pre-existing (I think) image.
 It's pure bricolage.
 I've watched many of his videos/vlogs.
 There's some bricolage there, too.
 Sometimes.